evangboucher/DynaDoc/README.md

 * <a href="https://www.npmjs.com/package/q" target="_blank">Q Promises</a>

 ### How to run tests ###
 DynaDoc (will) use Mocha to run and test the library.
 DynamoDB requires that you have access to the Database to run tests by either running on an approved EC2 instance or having AWS access keys.
 Currently, we do not have a secure way to give anyone access to run these tests.
 I am looking for a way to do so and I will happily take suggestions.
+You should setup your aws testing region in us-east-1, or change the test.

+You will need to setup two envrionment variables.
+* accessKeyId = "\<Your AWS IAM Access Key\>"
+* secretAccessKey = "\<Your AWS IAM Secret key\>"

 You could setup your own DynamoDB Tables to test this project.
 The objects that you will need to create the table for are not located in the "test/" directory under test_data.js.
 Tests can be run by running:
 ```